General

 Regulatory Variations

 Each country has different incentive structures.
 Dubai offers 100% exemption from registration fees for EVs, while Saudi Arabia provides up to SAR 150,000 in purchase subsidies for commercial electric vehicles.
+Understanding these variations is essential for multi-country operators building a unified green fleet strategy.

 Total Cost of Ownership Analysis: Making the Financial Case for Green Fleet Transition